hablullah/data-quran/ayah-translation/en-rwwad-quranenc.md

 # 3499

-That is because Allah is the Truth, and what they supplicate other than Him is false, and it is Allah Who is the Most High, the All-Great.
+That is because Allah is the Truth, and what they supplicate to other than Him is false, and it is Allah Who is the Most High, the All-Great.

 # 3500